Posted on March 27, 2014

-Well, fine, keep hiding.
-Keep revealing your real selves only for your beloved, as long as you have some.
+Well, fine, keep hiding, and reveal your real selves only for your beloved, as long as you have some.
 Then we’ll see.

 I’ll go back to yet another sleepless night in yet another shabby hotel room.
 The faces on TV aren’t any faker than the ones in the street, anyway.

 Posted on January 29, 2014